prophile/compd/README.md

 To install:

+1. Install redis, version 2.6 or later
-1. Install virtualenv (via, eg, *sudo easy_install virtualenv*)
+2. Install virtualenv (via, eg, *sudo easy_install virtualenv*)
-2. Run *./install*
+3. Run *./install*

-All dependencies, through the magic of virtualenv, are installed locally - in the *dep* directory as a matter of fact.
+All other dependencies, through the magic of virtualenv, are installed locally - in the *dep* directory as a matter of fact.

 To run, use *./run*.